robincornett/genesis-accessible/readme.txt

 - Install WordPress (http://codex.wordpress.org/Installing_WordPress).
 - Install the [Genesis Framework](https://my.studiopress.com/themes/genesis/) version 2.0.1 or higher
+- Install your preferred Genesis child theme
 - If your site is in another language than English: install and activate the plugin [Genesis Translations](http://wordpress.org/plugins/genesis-translations/)
-- Install and activate the [Genesis child theme Leiden](https://github.com/RRWD/leiden/archive/master.zip)
 - Install and activate this plugin Genesis Accessible
 - Go in the Dashboard to Genesis → Accessibility Settings and select the options you want to add
 - Go to the Dashboard to Genesis → Theme Settings and select Content Archives: Display post content and Limit content to the amount of characters you want (e.g. 500)
-- Go to the Dashboard to Genesis → SEO Settings and uncheck "Use semantic HTML and section thoughout site?"
+- Go to the Dashboard to Genesis → SEO Settings and uncheck "Use semantic HTML and section throughout site?"

 = Settings for Genesis version 2.1 =